-GRHC has published Duane Stabler's new book, "Researcher's Guide to McPherson County, South Dakota Cemeteries", which summaries bands as they perform accordion

-The Germans from Russia Heritage information form over 100 family plots, gravesites and cemeteries.
+GRHC has published Duane Stabler's new book, "Researcher's Guide to McPherson County, South Dakota Cemeteries", which summarizes information form over 100 family plots, gravesites and cemeteries.
 McPherson County was a key destination for many immigrants from South Russia to settle in the Dakotas.
-The book contains and historical overview, photo postcards, names and locations of cemeteries, data of individuals buried and maps to the cemetery or gravesite.
+The book contains a historical overview, photo postcards, names and locations of cemeteries, data of individuals, buried and maps to the cemetery or gravesite.

-Stabler writes: "This book was an idea that stemmed from my visit to my Great Grandpaents gravesite at the Neudorf Cemetery, McPherson County.
-It was then that I realized that informtion about these ancestors, buried in gravesites throughout McPherson County, needed to be recorded."
+Stabler writes: "This book was an idea that stemmed from my visit to my Great Grandparents gravesite at the Neudorf Cemetery, McPherson County.
+It was then that I realized that information about these ancestors, buried in gravesites throughout McPherson County, needed to be recorded."

 The new DVD and performance CD.
 "A Soulful Sound: Music of the Germans from Russia" which premiered on Prairie Public TV in April, are available.
-In the 18th and early 19th centuries, thousands of German-speaking peoples established major German settlements in Russia, first along the Volga River in the north, and secondly along the Black Sea in South Russia and nearby Bessarabia.
+In the 18th and early 19th centuries, thousands of German-speaking peoples established major German settlements in Russia. first along the Volga River in the north, and secondly along the Black Sea in South Russia and nearby Bessarabia.
 Eventually, many migrated yet again, this time to North and South America.
 Throughout their travels, these Germans - now Germans from Russia - maintained their traditional religious music, their lullabies and folk songs, their vocal and instrumental music alike.

 "A Soulful Sound" blends expert commentary with performances of traditional music from regional talent including St. Andrew's Lutheran Church Centennial Choir, University of Mary and Jamestown College concert choirs, Young People's Hutterite Singers, ALIVE Gospel Choir, Harvey area Centennial Men's Choir, and the Napoleon/Kintyre area folk singers.
 Singers featured included Maria Appelhans, Rosalinda Kloberdanz, John J. Gross, Tony Wangler, Robert Erbele and Ron Volk.
-Enjoy Marv Zander and Victor Schwahn and their music and recreate a traditional wedding reception at the Blue Room in Strasburg, ND.
+Enjoy Marv Zander and Victor Schwahn with their bands as they perform accordion music and recreate a traditional wedding reception at the Blue Room in Strasburg, ND.